|Basic Drilling Technology - BDT|

 Duration: 10 days

-Instructor(s): Richard Carden, Marc Summers, Robert (Bob) Westermark
+Instructor(s): Richard Carden, Kevin Cuyler, Robert (Bob) Westermark

 The two-week course is designed for engineers and field personnel involved in the planning and implementation of drilling programs.
 The seminar covers all aspects of drilling technology, emphasizing both theory and practical application.
 Drilling is a complex operation requiring the marriage of different technologies and disciplines.
 Today's drilling personnel must have a working knowledge of all these disciplines in order to effectively drill a well.
 The course provides all the fundamentals necessary to drill a well whether it is a shallow well or a complex, high pressure well.
 Computer programs are used to design many aspects of the modern well and the course will provide the participants with the theory behind most programs along with practical implementation.
 Participants are required to bring a scientific calculator.
 For in-house courses, the instructors of this course will accept examples from your company for analysis in the class as one of the demonstration exercises.
 Please contact PetroSkills Training for a list of the information and support data required, as well as the necessary lead-time.